bsc-s2/mysql-devops/README.md

 After syncing enough binlog, stop this temporary mysql instance.

-For the next time it starts, with the original `server-id` it will work as normal.
+For the next time it starts, with the original `server-id`, just like normally.

-A diagram illustrates how backup and restore works as follow.
+The following diagram illustrates how backup and restore works.
 There are two instance `instace 1` and `instance 2`.

-`instance 1` is the one that is backed up.
+`instance 1` is backed up.
 `instance 2` is a remote replication with the same data in it.

 ```
 Initial:  instance 1                            instance 2
           uuid = aaa:                           uuid = ccc:

-Make backup from 1, without latest binlog gtid:5 included in either data or
+Make backup from 1, without latest binlog gtid:5 in either data or binlog.
-binlog.
-Active instance 2 has latest gtid:5
+Instance 2 has the latest gtid:5

           bkp:    data:     aaa:1-3             ccc:    data:     aaa:1-5
                   binlog:   aaa:1-4                     binlog:   aaa:1-5